Quick Start Guide

 3. A unique Internet-ID code will be generated.
 Note the Internet-ID code and close the window:

 On the admin PC (Viewer):

 1. Start the Viewer app and click Add Connection:

-2. Enter a descriptive name and the Internet-ID of the target PC and click OK:
+2. Enter a descriptive name and the Internet-ID of the target computer and click OK:

 3. Enter Host access password in the password prompt and click OK:

 You should have set the Host access password during Host installation.
 If you didn't , you can always set or change the password later.
 Right-click the Host icon, select Settings for Host ➝ Authorization, enable the Single password checkbox, set and confirm a new password and click OK.
 Learn more about Host security settings.